 Everyone who is interested in photography regardless of his or her artistic medium or skill level.

-Can I submit previous images that fit the theme?
+Can I submit previous images that I have taken that fit the challenge theme?

 Submitted challenge/class photos must not be old photos.
 All challenge photos must be taken only during the week of the challenge.
 This is not a class to highlight your previous accomplishments no matter how wonderful or pertinent they may be.